mtmckenna/mtmckenna.github.io/app/_posts/2015-07-31-deploying-ember-along-with-rails-via-capistrano.md

 ## <a name="3"></a> 3.
 Create a New Layout for the Controller That Will Load Your Ember App

-Now that your Ember app's assets are symlinked into a place where the Rails asset pipeline can pick them up, you'll need to insert a reference to these assets into the view that Rails serves up.
-You can insert this reference by creating a separate layout called something like `ember_application.html.erb` and adding `layout 'ember_application'` to the top of the controller that will display the Ember app.
+Now that your Ember app's assets are symlinked into a place where the Rails asset pipeline can pick them up, you'll need to insert a reference to the Ember assets into the Rails view.
+You can insert this reference by creating a separate layout called something like `ember_application.html.erb` and adding `layout 'ember_application'` to the top of the controller that will run the Ember app.
 For example:

 ```
 class EmberAppController < ApplicationController